MulSKIPS/MulSKIPS/examples/README.txt

 This folder contains different tutorials and usage examples of MulSKIPS, in the form of Jupyter notebooks.
 Most examples make use of the pymulskips library, which should be in your $PYTHONPATH.
+Otherwise you can make a copy of pymulskips in the working directory.

+It might be useful to make a copy of the mulskips-source directory as well in your working directory.

 Here is a list of the examples/tutorials:

-1. How to run a MulSKIPS simulation of PVD SiC-3C growth, with Si, SiC2 and Si2C as precursors
-2. How to run a MulSKIPS simulation of CVD Si growth, with H2 and SiH4 as precursors
-3. How to run a MulSKIPS simulation of ultra-fast Si melting
-4. How to run a MulSKIPS simulation of a Si laser annealing process (This is also based on MulSKIPS IO interface to CAD and FENICS)
-5. How to analyze the results of MulSKIPS
-6. How to setup a process calibration in MulSKIPS
+ex1.
+How to run a MulSKIPS simulation of PVD SiC-3C growth, with Si, SiC2 and Si2C as precursors ex2.
+How to run a MulSKIPS simulation of CVD Si growth, with H2 and SiH4 as precursors ex3.
+How to run a MulSKIPS simulation of ultra-fast Si melting ex4.
+How to run a MulSKIPS simulation of a Si laser annealing process (This is also based on MulSKIPS IO interface to CAD and FENICS) ex5.
+How to run a a MulSKIPS simulation of CVD SiNW growth starting from a MSH file and exporting the final surface atoms ex6.
+How to analyze the results of MulSKIPS ex7.
+How to setup a process calibration in MulSKIPS

 -- work in progress ---